MaximumADHD/Roblox-Studio-Mod-Manager/README.md

 * <a href="https://github.com/CloneTrooper1019/Roblox-Studio-Mod-Manager/raw/master/RobloxStudioModManager.exe">Download (.exe)</a></h1>
 * <a href="https://github.com/CloneTrooper1019/Roblox-Studio-Mod-Manager/archive/master.zip">Download (.zip)</a>

-# (Notice about application signature)
+# Notice about application signature

-I haven't signed this exe yet, so Windows Smartscreen might complain when you try to run it.<br/>
-I'm an amateur when it comes to this kind of stuff, so I apologize if theres any confusion.<br/>
-I'll have this fixed as soon as I figure out what I'm doing ;)
+This program is currently unsigned because I haven't purchased any certificate to sign the application with.
+I do intend to take care of this in the near future, but for now you may have to dismiss the windows smartscreen filter in order to allow the program to run.